SubNato/Ecom_App/README.md

 command 'git stash' can be used to store your current work (not a commit, nor on the main branch), so that it won't get lost.

 THESE LISTED ABOVE can be done in both the TERMINAL and in ANDROID STUDIO GUI.

+Backend Usage:

+laravel-admin.org/docs/en

+php artisan serve : "Is used to start the laravel server."

+Learn more about it!
+(Laravel and APIs).